Jack Mewhort: Professional career

-2014 NFL Draft

-Indianapolis Colts

-During the 2014 NFL Draft, Mewhort was selected in the 2nd round, 59 overall, by the Indianapolis Colts.
+During the 2014 NFL draft, Mewhort was selected in the 2nd round, 59 overall, by the Indianapolis Colts.
 Mewhort started 14 games in his rookie season, and all 16 games of the 2015 season.
 During the 2016 preseason, Mewhort suffered a knee injury and was expected to miss 2–4 weeks recovering.
 He started 10 games in 2016 before being placed on injured reserve on December 12, 2016.

 In 2017, Mewhort started the first five games at right guard before suffering a knee injury.
 He was placed on injured reserve on October 14, 2017.

 On March 21, 2018, Mewhort re-signed with the Colts.

 On August 1, 2018, Mewhort announced his retirement from the NFL after four seasons with the Colts.
 He cited his knee problems as one of the reasons for his retirement.

+Personal life

+Mewhort graduated from Ohio State University with a BSc in Consumer and Family Financial Services in 2014.
+He completed his MBA at the Kelley School of Business, Indiana University in 2023 through a National Football League Players Association program whilst working in real estate in Ohio.
+Mewhort is a game analyst for University of Toledo Rockets football radio broadcasts.